 It is the goal of the BCSPL to promote a responsible and positive experience within the evaluation process.
-The following are NOT acceptable practices within this process and if you encounter any of these practices you are advised to report them to Matt Holbrook, BCSPL League General Manager at matt@bcspl.ca
+The following are NOT acceptable practices within this process and if you encounter any of these practices you are advised to report them to Sian Bagshawe, BCSPL Interim General Manager at sianbagshawe@bcsoccer.net

-- 1. BCSPL Club Coaching staff uses pressure tactics to convince you to join their club - 2.
-BCSPL Club Coach or TD only makes verbal offers, and doesn't provide a written offer to join the club
+- 1. BCSPL Club Coaching staff uses pressure tactics to convince you to join their club. - 2.
+BCSPL Club Coach or TD only makes verbal offers and doesn't provide a written offer to join the club.